Computing Curriculum Statement

 “The new national curriculum for computing has been developed to equip young people in England with the foundational skills, knowledge and understanding of computing they will need the rest of their lives.
 Through the new programs of study for computing, they will learn how computers and computing systems work, they will design and build programs, develop their ideas using technology and create a range of content.”(NAACE Computing in the National Curriculum)

-At Manor Field Infant and Nursery School, we aim for our children to confidently and independently use and apply information technology skills to support and extend their learning.
+All pupils in our Schools have the right to have rich, deep learning experiences that balance all the aspects of computing.
+With technology playing such a significant role in society today, we believe ‘Computational thinking’ is a skill children must be taught if they are to be able to participate effectively and safely in this digital world.
+A high-quality computing education equips pupils to use creativity to understand and change the world.
+Computing has deep links with mathematics, science, and design and technology, and provides insights into both natural and artificial systems.
+We aim for our children to confidently and independently use and apply information technology skills to support and extend their learning.
 We develop a culture where the use of ICT (information, communication and technology) becomes second nature to our pupils, thus ensuring they are ready and able to embrace the technological advances of the future.

 Our vision is that these technologies will enrich the experience of all members of our community including pupils, staff, parents and governors and that these resources will help to provide an environment without boundaries, where opportunities can be explored in safety and confidence.